Our Hospitality: Reception

 Trains magazine rated Our Hospitality number 61 on its list of 100 Greatest Train Movies.

 Adaptations

-Our Hospitality has been adapted into numerous Indian films, the first being the 2002 Kannada movie Balagaalittu Olage Baa.
+Our Hospitality has been adapted into numerous Indian films, the first being the 2002 Kannada movie Balagalittu Olage Baa.
 A Telugu film adaptation, titled Maryada Ramanna, was released in 2010.
-This film was remade in Hindi as Son of Sardaar (2012) and in Kannada as Maryade Ramanna.
-It was subsequently remade into a Bengali film, Faande Poriya Boga Kaande Re (2011).
-A Tamil film remake called Vallavanukku Pullum Aayudham was released in 2014.
-It was also remade in Malayalam as Ivan Maryadaraman (2015).
+The latter film was remade in Kannada as Maryade Ramanna (2011), in Bengali as Faande Poriya Boga Kaande Re (2011). in Hindi as Son of Sardaar, in Tamil as Vallavanukku Pullum Aayudham, and in Malayalam as Ivan Maryadaraman (2015).